Christopheralph/Catalyst-Facades-Massey/Log.md

 * How the new aesthetic can become more organic instead rational or discrete

 ####Mediating CV/Automated and Human/Manual
-loading1= loading dock- 1 picture every 6 steps all the way around loading2= loading dock- whatever I wanted loading3= loading dock- like a bike- all pictures just on path and limited number
+Thinking in certain ways in order to mediate human understanding and computer understanding, or bike understanding. loading1= loading dock- 1 picture every 6 steps all the way around loading2= loading dock- whatever I wanted loading3= loading dock- like a bike- all pictures just on path and limited number